 The Scholarship Group consists of five permanent endowment funds managed by the Rhode Island Foundation on behalf of MJSA and the Foundation.
 Money generated by these funds provides support to U.S. students enrolled in jewelry design, jewelry making, or other jewelry-related degree programs at colleges, universities, and technical schools.
 Several awards of $500 to $3,000 are given every year.
 Since 1997, the Foundation has awarded over $210,000 to students interested in pursuing professional careers.

-New this year: In addition to MJSA’s annual scholarships, students enrolled in jewelry design, jewelry making, or other jewelry-related degree programs at colleges, universities, and technical schools in the state of Rhode Island were eligible for a special grant, in the amount of $2,500, donated by the Providence Jewelers Club Foundation.
+In addition to MJSA’s annual scholarships, students enrolled in jewelry design, jewelry making, or other jewelry-related degree programs at colleges, universities, and technical schools in the state of Rhode Island were eligible for a special grant, in the amount of $2,500, donated by the Providence Jewelers Club Foundation for the second year in a row.

 Any student enrolled in a jewelry program, who intends to pursue a career in the jewelry industry and can demonstrate financial need, is eligible to apply.
 Applicants are assessed on the basis of course of study, academics, career plans, recommendations, and industry experience.
 Students must be U.S. citizens.